§ 23-20.8-3. Practice of massage therapy License required Use of title limited Qualifications for licenses continuing

 The programs or offerings shall be approved or sponsored by a board-approved organization.
-The board shall require no more than two (2) hours of ethics or standards of practice biennially.

 (3) A licensee who fails to complete the continuing education requirements described herein may be subject to disciplinary action pursuant to § 5-40-13.

 (4) A license may be denied to any applicant who fails to provide satisfactory evidence of completion of continuing education relevant to massage therapy as required herein.

 (5) The board may waive the requirement for continuing education if the board is satisfied that the applicant has suffered hardship that may have prevented meeting the educational requirements.

 (e) The fee for original application for licensure as a massage therapist and for annual license renewal shall be as set forth in § 23-1-54.
 Fees for all other licenses under this chapter shall be fixed in an amount necessary to cover the cost of administering this chapter.